After four months of backpacking around Europe and Southeast Asia, the truth was staring at me in the mirror.

 Were those dimples on my thighs?
 Yikes.

-Thanks to a budget backpacker diet that consisted mostly of rice, noodles and fried street food, I had lost muscle and gained flab.
-With California’s kale salads, green juices and Whole Foods a far off dream, I knew I had to find a travel lifestyle that was both healthy and sustainable.
+Thanks to a budget backpacker diet that consisted mostly of rice, noodles and fried street food, I had lost lean muscle definition and gained flab.
+With kale salads, green juices and Whole Foods a far off dream, I knew I had to find a travel lifestyle that was both healthy and sustainable.
 After all, when you’re on a long term backpacking trip around the world, indulging like you’re on a short-term vacation isn’t doing your body any favors.

 Over the next few months, I tested out different strategies with the goal of feeling great while traveling.
 The changes weren’t instant, but I gradually found myself feeling stronger, leaner and more energized.
 The following eight ideas are my tried-and-true methods for staying fit and healthy while backpacking around the world:

 1. Eat fist-sized portions

 I’m the last person to ever support depriving yourself of food when you’re hungry.
 Nope, a girl’s gotta eat.
 But try this rule of thumb to keep from overeating (it’s much easier than calorie counting); eat portions the size of your fist.
 Especially when your food options aren’t exactly healthy, it’s a good idea to avoid overeating.
 And slow down, for pete’s sake…your food isn’t going anywhere.
 If you’re in a country where the cuisine is mostly fried or carb-heavy, try picking up something from the local market (yogurt and fruit, for example) for one meal, instead of eating out.

 2. Drink plenty of water